IPL-UV/DL-L8S2-UV/README.md

 * [Multitemporal cloud masking in the Google Earth Engine](https://github.com/IPL-UV/ee_ipl_uv)
 * [Landsat-8 to Proba-V transfer learning and Domain adaptation for cloud detection](https://github.com/IPL-UV/pvl8dagans)

+This work has been developed in the context of the projects TEC2016-77741-R and PID2019-109026RB-I00 (MINECO-ERDF) granted to Luis Gómez-Chova.